Embodying Physical Computing into Soft Robots: Perspective for Future Advancement

 \section{Perspective for Future Advancement}

 Since this perspective lies at the intersection of physical computing and soft robots, it is intuitive to ask questions about the future direction using the ``supply-and-demand'' analogy.
 On the supply side: ``Are there any newly available capabilities in physical computing that can be deployed for soft robotics?''
 On demand side: ``What additional computing power would future soft robots require?''
+Here, our unique perspective of dissecting soft robots into the encoding, kernel, and decoding layers can offer a systematic framework to introduce new computing concepts.
+For example, one can keep the encoding (e.g., sensor and input) and decoding components (e.g., actuator) the same, and ``swap'' the kernel with different designs that have new kinds of computing capacity.
+Alternatively, one can ``upgrade'' the kernel with a more advanced design.
 By surveying the current physical computing studies, one can discover many unique approaches that could be integrated into soft robots in the future (examples in Fig. \ref{fig:future}).
-Here, we highlight three promising topics.